Health Care Guide Information

 • Treatment and Management:

-Why Called Multiple Myeloma?
+Why is it called Multiple Myeloma?

 Symptoms of Multiple Myeloma?

-• Lethargy: High energy consumption used by cancer cells may lead to lethargy and is also due to low levels of red blood cells or decreased hemoglobin levels.
+Lethargy: High energy consumption used by cancer cells may lead to lethargy, and is also due to low levels of red blood cells or decreased hemoglobin levels.

-• Numbness in arms and legs: If cancer starts or affects the spine it causes numbness in the arms and legs
+Numbness in arms and legs: If cancer starts or affects the spine, it causes numbness in the arms and legs

-• Weight loss: As cancer cells consume more energy for their multiplication and body also starts to fight against cancer which leads to weight loss
+Weight loss: As cancer cells consume more energy for their multiplication, and body also starts to fight against cancer, which leads to weight loss

-• Frequent infections: Patients’ immunity is compromised due to damage to normal infection-fighting cells, leading to many opportunistic infections Patients may catch infections very easily.
+Frequent infections: Patients’ immunity is compromised due to damage to normal infection-fighting cells, leading to many opportunistic infections.
+Patients may catch infections very easily.

 What Are The Risk Factors?

-• Gender: Men are more at risk than females.
+• Gender: Men are more at risk than women.

-When to See a Doctor?
-Consult a doctor when you have, continuous body pains without any cause, feeling lethargic, increased urination, numbness in hands and arms or legs, confusion or forgetfulness, and feeling of fever all the time.
+Consult a doctor when you have continuous body pains without any cause, feeling lethargic, increased urination, numbness in hands and arms or legs, confusion or forgetfulness, and a feeling of fever all the time.

 Diagnostic Tests for Multiple Myeloma: